magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after a category has been moved
+*  If one wants to do something after a category has been moved

 ### 101. category_prepare_ajax_response